TJ Jerke, Forum News Service, Published July 24 2013

-“The initiated measure process should only be changed through the initiated measure process,” he said, arguing that only North Dakota citizens should be able to change it.
+“The initiated measure process should only be changed through the initiated measure process,” he said, arguing that only North Dakota residents should be able to change it.

-If his petition drive is successful, it will place a constitutional amendment on the 2014 statewide ballot.
+If his petition drive is successful, a constitutional amendment will be placed on the 2014 statewide ballot.

 Gawrylow said his measure is in response to the two measures state lawmakers put on the 2014 primary and general election ballots.
-Those measures, if passed, will make it more difficult to collect signatures and undermine citizens’ ability to affect state policy, he said.
+Those measures, if passed, will make it more difficult to collect signatures and will undermine residents’ ability to affect state policy, he said.

 Gawrylow, 30, kicked off his campaign last week by sending a letter to 800 North Dakotans asking if they will sponsor the petition and support the measure.